Eric Holder Fast Facts

 Member of Barack Obama's vice presidential selection team.

-Is an active member of the youth mentoring organization Concerned Black Men.
+Is an active member of the national youth mentoring organization Concerned Black Men.

 Timeline: